agilogy/agilogy-blog/_posts/2022-08-26-pbt-shrinking-part1.md

 ```
 6️⃣ ✅ The test now succeeds. `maxWeightInKgs` definetively seems the cause of our trouble.

-So the simplest example we've got so far is example 5️⃣ and.
+So the simplest example we've got so far is example 5️⃣.
 But we can play this game even further.
 Do we have a problem with the number `110`?
 Or any number would fail?
 As humans, round decimal numbers and numbers closer to 0 seem simpler, so we could keep shrinking this example to test for `maxWeightInKgs` `100` 7️⃣, `50` 8️⃣, `0` 9️⃣ and it would still fail.
 So we got:

 ```kotlin
 ItemSearchCriteria(ItemFilter(null, 0, null, emptySet()), null)